 Click Here for tab for Leaving on a Jet Plane by John Denver

 The song starts off with some easy arpeggiated chords, which are chords that are played 1 note at a time instead of strummed.
-Then it moves onto a strumming section which requires you to target specific strings, although loosely, as you strum.
+Then it moves onto a strumming section, which requires you to target specific strings, albeit loosely, as you strum.
 Take a look at the tab and you’ll see the G and B strings are targeted on the downstrokes.

 Love Me Do by The Beatles